bhklab/SignatureSets/README.md

   <img width="45%" src="utils/SignatureSets_method.jpg" alt="SignatureSets Method">
 </p>

+More details associated with signature score computations and their applications can be found at can be found on the [PredictioR GitHub repository](https://github.com/bhklab/PredictioR)

 ## Citation

 If the data from the SignatureSets package are used in your publication, please cite the following paper(s):